sanghaarsha/dictionary-with-tts-final/README.md

 This shell command gives executable permisson to the ttsReader.sh file, which job is to pipe the text to be read into TTS engine, so this is must.

-Now finally you can run the program(if you have gcc installed) by running: g++ -Wall -std=c++14 main.cpp -o bin && ./bin
+Now finally you can run the program(if you have g++ installed) by running: g++ -Wall -std=c++14 main.cpp -o bin && ./bin

 ## If you have any suggestions you can send pull requests.